IgniteUI/help-topics/topics/02_Controls/igSpreadsheet/00_igSpreadsheet_overview/08_igSpreadsheet_Sort_Dialog.md

 The following image is an example of all four *Sort On* options:

 ![](../images/igSpreadsheet_custom_sort_dialog.png)

-### <a id="dialog"></a>Additional Notes:

-When more than one sort condition is applied you may reorder the conditions via the up and down buttons at the top of the dialog.

-The delete button will delete only the selected sort condition.
-You may press (Shift + Left Click) to select multiple sort conditions to delete multiple sort conditions.

 ## <a id="related_links"></a>Related Links
 -   [igSpreadsheet Overview](igSpreadsheet-Overview.html)